nrw-digital/week-notes/en/updates/_posts/2025-04-17-week-notes.md

 The team are advising SMEs on publishing the 2025 reports including how to:

 + create accessible Word and Excel documents
-+ make the reports and data as accessible as possible to as many people as possible
++ make the reports and data as accessible as we can to as many people as possible
 + publish the reports on the site in a way that helps users easily find and download them

 ## Fly-tipping Action Wales – continuing the work on moving content to NRW

-With the closure of the Fly-tipping Action Wales website, we’re still moving some content to the NRW site, its new place.
+With the closure of the Fly-tipping Action Wales website, we’re still moving some content to the NRW site - its new home.
 This week:

 + Toyah 2i checked new ‘what to do about fly-tipped waste on your land’ content
 + Sam worked with the SME to revise some content